aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

        --full-node-host 34.135.169.144:6182 \
        --stake-amount 100000000000000

-   # For example, with DNS:
+   # Otherwise, if you are using DNS addresses:

    aptos genesis set-validator-configuration \
        --local-repository-dir ~/$WORKSPACE \